A New EYFS Nursery at Arnot St Mary’s Through SBN Funding!

 The Impact on Pupils and Staff

 Once the nursery opened, the impact of the newly designed environment was immediately clear.
-Children were able to move naturally between the indoor and outdoor spaces, creating a free-flowing learning experience that supported exploration, creativity and independence.
+Children were able to move naturally between the indoor and the future outdoor space, creating a free-flowing learning experience that supported exploration, creativity and independence.
 The carefully planned layout allowed pupils to transition easily from classroom activities to outdoor play, extending their learning throughout the day.

 Indoors, resources such as the Island Kitchen and Investigative Play Table support imaginative role play and hands-on discovery, while calming areas like the Cosy Cove and Sleep Pods provide comfortable spaces for reading, rest and quiet reflection.
 These defined zones help create a balanced classroom environment where children can play, learn and recharge.